yaroslaviy/FaceDetector/README.md

-### FACEDETECTOR
+### FaceDetector
 FaceDetector is a website that accepts your picture and will detect human faces on it!
-It is being done by using Clarifai API It also ranks users depending on amount of pictures they submitted for face detection.
+It is being done by using Clarifai API and
+FaceDetector also ranks users depending on amount of pictures they submitted for face detection.

-### DEPENDENCIES
+### Dependencies
 * react
 * react-particles-js
 * clarifai